padogrid/padogrid/README.md

 [**Quick Start**](https://github.com/padogrid/padogrid/wiki/Quick-Start) provides detailed instructions.

+:pencil2: *The latest PadoGrid snapshot release is available if you cannot wait till the next release.
+It is automatically built whenver there are changes made in [RELEASE_NOTES.md](RELEASE_NOTES.md).
+You can download it from [Releases](release) or using `install_padogrid`.*

 ## PadoGrid Container

 To run PadoGrid as a container, please follow the instructions in the links below.